Community gathers to clean up public areas in Murrells Inlet - NewsBreak

 Community gathers to clean up public areas in Murrells Inlet

-“Plastic pollution is a crisis level in our waterways and we have to figure it out,” said Kelly Horvalthson, the conservation programs manager at the South Carolina Aquarium.
-That data also showed cigarette filters take up 20%-50% of the litter in all 4 areas.
+“Plastic pollution is a crisis level in our waterways, and we have to figure it out,” Kelly Thorvalson, conservation programs manager at the South Carolina Aquarium, said.
+Cigarette filters accounted for up to 50% of the litter in all four areas.

 Thorvalson said collecting data is as vital as picking up the litter.

-“To help us better understand the most problematic types of debris and ultimately find a solution,” said Thorvalson.
+“[It helps] us better understand the most problematic types of debris and ultimately find a solution,” Thorvalson said.

-Finding a solution could take time but each community clean up helps.
-Thorvalson was thankful for the number of people who showed up to the 30th Annual Spring Tide Community Clean Up.
+Finding a solution could take time but each community cleanup helps.
+Thorvalson was thankful for the number of people who showed up for this year’s event.

-“This is such a great crowd, it’s a beautiful day and I just love how Murells Inlet has engaged the community for thirty years.
-This is obviously really important to the community,” said Kelly Thorvalson.
+“This is such a great crowd,” Thorvalson said.
+“It’s a beautiful day, and I just love how Murrells Inlet has engaged the community for 30 years.
+This is obviously really important to the community.”

-This event is set up by multiple organizations; Our Marsh Counts , The Chirping Birds Society , The South Carolina Aquarium, Coastal Carolina University Sustain Coastal Group, Stand Up Paddle Boarders, Murrells Inlet 2020 and more.
+The event was organized by multiple groups, including Our Marsh Counts , The Chirping Birds Society , The South Carolina Aquarium, Coastal Carolina University Sustain Coastal Group, Stand Up Paddle Boarders and Murrells Inlet 2020.

-“spring tide is my favorite day of the year because it’s a day that we come out and take care of the creek and the streets and the roadsides,” said Sandra Bundy, the founder of Our Marsh Counts.
+“Spring Tide is my favorite day of the year because it’s a day that we come out and take care of the creek and the streets and the roadsides,” Sandra Bundy, the founder of Our Marsh Counts, said.

-Community litter sweeps like this help beautify the area and help with data collection but environmental advocates want everyone to participate in litter data collection on their own, daily.
+Organizers said community litter sweeps like this help beautify the area and help with data collection, but environmental advocates encourage everyone to do their part on a daily basis.

 You can collect data with the South Carolina Aquarium Citizens Science cell phone app, The Litter Free Digital Journal.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.